Viscous106/codingNotes/ML/note.md

 `A ≈ A_k = U_k Σ_k Vᵀ_k`

 Where `U_k` contains the first `k` columns of `U`, `Σ_k` is the `k x k` diagonal matrix with the first `k` singular values, and `V_k` contains the first `k` columns of `V`.
 This approximation captures the most significant information in `A` while reducing its complexity.

+# Principal Component Analysis (PCA)

+Principal Component Analysis (PCA) is a powerful and widely used dimensionality reduction technique in machine learning and statistics.
+Its primary goal is to transform a high-dimensional dataset into a lower-dimensional one while retaining as much of the original variance (information) as possible.

+## 1. What is PCA?

+PCA is an unsupervised linear transformation technique that identifies the directions (principal components) along which the variance of the data is maximized.
+It projects the data onto a new set of orthogonal axes, ordered by the amount of variance they capture.
+The first principal component captures the most variance, the second captures the second most (and is orthogonal to the first), and so on.

+*   **Goal:**
+    *   Reduce the number of features (dimensions) in a dataset.
+    *   Visualize high-dimensional data.
+    *   Remove noise from data.
+    *   Improve the performance of subsequent machine learning algorithms.

+## 2. How PCA Works (Intuition and Steps)

+PCA works by finding the eigenvectors and eigenvalues of the covariance matrix of the data (or by using Singular Value Decomposition).

+### Intuition:
+Imagine a scatter plot of data points forming an elongated cloud.
+PCA finds the main axis of this cloud (the direction of most variance) and then the next main axis perpendicular to the first, and so on.
+These axes are the principal components.

+### Steps:

+1.  **Standardize the Data:** PCA is affected by scale, so it's crucial to standardize the data (mean = 0, variance = 1) before applying PCA.
+    *   For each feature, subtract its mean and divide by its standard deviation.

+2.  **Compute the Covariance Matrix:** Calculate the covariance matrix of the standardized data.
+The covariance matrix describes the relationships between pairs of features.
+    *   For a dataset with `n` features, the covariance matrix will be `n x n`.
+It's a symmetric matrix, which is important because symmetric matrices are orthogonally diagonalizable (as discussed in "Orthogonally Diagonalizable Matrices").

+3.  **Calculate Eigenvectors and Eigenvalues:**
+    *   Find the eigenvectors and corresponding eigenvalues of the covariance matrix.
+    *   **Eigenvectors** represent the principal components (the directions of maximum variance).
+    *   **Eigenvalues** represent the magnitude of variance along each principal component.
+A larger eigenvalue means more variance is captured by its corresponding eigenvector.

+4.  **Sort Principal Components:** Order the eigenvectors by their eigenvalues in descending order.
+The eigenvector with the largest eigenvalue is the first principal component, the one with the second largest is the second, and so on.

+5.  **Choose Number of Principal Components:** Decide how many principal components to keep.
+This is a crucial step for dimensionality reduction.
+    *   You can choose based on a desired percentage of explained variance (e.g., keep components that explain 95% of the total variance).
+    *   Alternatively, use a "scree plot" to visually identify an "elbow" where the explained variance drops off significantly.

+6.  **Project Data onto New Subspace:** Form a projection matrix (also called a feature vector or eigenvector matrix) from the chosen top `k` eigenvectors.
+Multiply the original standardized data by this projection matrix to transform the data into the new lower-dimensional space.

+    `New_Data = Original_Standardized_Data ⋅ Projection_Matrix`

+    The `New_Data` will have `k` dimensions, corresponding to the `k` principal components.

+## 3. PCA using Singular Value Decomposition (SVD)

+PCA can also be efficiently performed using SVD.
+For a centered data matrix `X` (where each column has zero mean):

+1. Perform SVD on `X`: `X = UΣVᵀ`.
+2. The columns of `V` (right singular vectors) are the principal components.
+3. The singular values in `Σ` (squared) are proportional to the eigenvalues of the covariance matrix, and thus indicate the variance explained by each component.

+This method often offers better numerical stability than directly computing eigenvectors of the covariance matrix.

+## 4. Advantages of PCA

+*   **Dimensionality Reduction:** Reduces complexity, storage space, and computational time.
+*   **Noise Reduction:** By focusing on directions with high variance, PCA often discards dimensions that primarily contain noise.
+*   **Improved Model Performance:** Can help prevent overfitting and improve the generalization ability of models by removing irrelevant features.
+*   **Visualization:** Allows for visualizing high-dimensional data by projecting it onto 2 or 3 principal components.
+*   **Feature Extraction:** Creates new, uncorrelated features (principal components) that can be more informative than the original features.

+## 5. Limitations of PCA

+*   **Loss of Information:** By reducing dimensions, some information is inevitably lost.
+*   **Interpretability:** The new principal components are linear combinations of the original features, which can make them harder to interpret than the original features.
+*   **Linearity Assumption:** PCA is a linear transformation.
+If the data has a non-linear underlying structure, PCA might not be the most effective method (kernel PCA or other non-linear techniques might be better).
+*   **Scale Dependent:** Highly sensitive to the scaling of the features; hence, standardization is crucial.

+---